joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/podcasts/100000010883839/why-wasnt-beyonce-on-our-greatest-songwriters-list.html

 **Trump Administration Targets 12 Immigrants to Revoke Citizenship**\
-`The Americans are accused of fraud or other misdeeds that can qualify them to lose their citizenship, but denaturalization has been done rarely in the past.`\
+`The targeted Americans are accused of fraud or other misdeeds that can qualify them to lose citizenship, but denaturalization has rarely been invoked in the past.`\
 https://www.nytimes.com/2026/05/08/us/politics/trump-immigrants-citizenship.html

 **Mi padre solía escribirle al gobierno cubano.
 Ahora me toca a mí**\